-The review compared NEO compensation to the compensation of the comparison group as determined by McLagan based on information provided by the comparison group in the 2010 proxy statements, surveys and other sources.
+The review compared NEO compensation to the compensation of the comparison group as determined by McLagan based on information provided by the comparison group in the 2010 and 2011 proxy statements, surveys and other sources.
 The Committee uses information about the comparison group to help assess the competitiveness of the Company's pay practices.
-McLagan also provided an opinion to the Committee regarding the reasonableness of the compensation determinations made with respect to the NEOs in January 2011 and their compliance with the TARP Compensation Standards.
-Additional information regarding McLagan and a description of the services provided by it and its affiliates to M&T, including the fees paid by M&T, is provided in this Proxy Statement in the section below entitled "CORPORATE GOVERNANCE OF M&T BANK CORPORATION."
+McLagan also provided opinions to the Committee regarding the reasonableness of the compensation determinations made with respect to the NEOs in January 2011 and January 2012 and their compliance with the TARP Compensation Standards.
+Additional information regarding McLagan and a description of the services provided by it and its affiliates to M&T during 2011, including the fees paid by M&T, is provided in this Proxy Statement in the section below entitled "CORPORATE GOVERNANCE OF M&T BANK CORPORATION."